 The witnesses in Acts chapter 6 are false witnesses who accuse Sha’ul of teaching against Torah.
 From this one verse, anyone who teaches that Yeshua abolished God’s commands or that Sha’ul taught against obeying Torah would be considered a false witness.

 The Greek word translated ‘fulfill’ is plēroō.
-This word is found in Matthew 5:17, 3:15, Philippians 2:2, Colossians 1:25, Colossians 4:17 and 2 Thessalonians 1:11.
-Pleroo is a verb meaning to make full, to fill up, like to fill to the fullest.
+This word is found in Matthew 5:17, 3:15, Philippians 2:2, Colossians 1:25, Colossians 4:17, and 2 Thessalonians 1:11.
+Pleroo is a verb meaning to make full, to fill up, to fill to the fullest.
 It means to cause to abound, to furnish or supply liberally like I am liberally supplied or I abound.

-Another nuance to pleroo is to consummate as in ‘complete’ or ‘perfect’ is a ‘shadow’ of Messiah and his Bride.
+Another nuance to pleroo is to consummate as in ‘complete’ or ‘perfect’ and is a ‘shadow’ of Messiah and his Bride.
 At the final Passover in the Kingdom, the Wedding Feast of the Lamb, there will be a consummation or completion of a marriage.

 The spiritual meaning of ‘fulfill’ is to cause God’s will, as made know in Torah, to be obeyed as it should be thus bringing to ‘fulfillment’ God’s promises given through the prophets.